-The Urban Airshed Reforestation Program (UARP) is a community-based street tree planting program that began in Camden in 2002.
-Designed to improve air quality, manage stormwater and provide shade, the UARP has removed approximately 81,822 square feet of impervious surface to plant 5,168 trees along Camden streets.
+The Urban Airshed Reforestation Program (UARP) is a community-based street tree planting program that began in Camden in 2002 and is now expanding to serve additional South Jersey cities.
+Designed to improve air quality, manage stormwater, and provide shade, the UARP has removed approximately 87,704 square feet of impervious surface to plant 6,581 trees along city streets, 147 of which were planted in the fall of 2017.
 Prioritizing grassroots work, the UARP empowers residents to create positive changes in their own communities.
 Residents apply for and adopt trees, help organize events, and assist with the planting of each tree.
-In the same vein, the UARP has engaged approximately 11,035 volunteers from all walks of life in beautifying one of the nation’s most dangerous cities.
+To date, the UARP has engaged approximately 13,203 volunteers from all walks of life in beautifying South Jersey’s cities.

-The NJ Tree Foundation is a member of Camden SMART, helping reduce flooding and combined system overflows by implementing green infrastructure projects.
+The NJ Tree Foundation is a member of Camden SMART, helping reduce flooding and combined system overflows by implementing green infrastructure projects in Camden neighborhoods.

-Thank you to MAFCO and United Water Camden for donating mulch and offloading services at every Camden planting.
+Thank you to MAFCO for donating “Right Dress” mulch for Camden plantings and to American Water Enterprises for donating offloading services at our plantings.